 It’s one of my favourite Tipping Services.
 But let’s just say I haven’t yet fully converted.

 However, every Tipster needs verifying on an individual basis.
 To truly judge the Betting Gods service I’d need to see consistent profits over an extended period of time.
 I’d need to verify the odds myself on thousands of selections — like i’ve done with Trademate Sports.
-I haven’t had time to do that yet.
-But there’s nothing to say that value can’t be found from a service like this.
+I haven’t had time to do that with any of the Tipsters on Betting Gods.